The Chris Moyles Show: Radio X version

 On 21 September 2015, Moyles relaunched the show on Radio X, the rebranded XFM, reviving the show under the same title.
-The new show incorporates elements of the BBC Radio 1 incarnation of the show, in particular referencing the opening "Cheesy Song" at the start of the show before reverting to the Radio X imaging, Paul Turner providing prerecorded voice over, and Richard Oliver singing the show's jingle.
+The new show incorporates elements of the Radio 1 incarnation of the show, in particular referencing the opening "Cheesy Song" at the start of the show before reverting to the Radio X imaging, Paul Turner providing prerecorded voice over, and Richard Oliver singing the show's jingle.
 In February 2016 RAJAR published the first listener figures for the Radio X show.
-However these figures were only for FM listeners in London.
+However, these figures were only for FM listeners in London.
 Moyles provided a 39% boost in listeners for Radio X and gave the station its best breakfast show figures in London in almost a decade.

 Format

 The Chris Moyles Show's rebrand on Radio X consisted largely of the same format used in the Radio 1 version.
 The "Cheesy Song" and similar jingles were replaced by a more distinguished rock-led sound.
 Dominic Byrne returned for news, sport and weather.
 Similarly Pippa Taylor, also previously at Radio 1, returned as producer joining previous XFM Breakfast Show producer Dave Masterman.